submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ---

 This section describes how to create a Submariner product release.
-It is assumed that you are familiar with the various Submariner projects and their repositories and are familiar with git and GitHub.
+It is assumed that you are familiar with the various Submariner projects and their repositories and are familiar with Git and GitHub.

 ## Project dependencies

-The Submariner projects have a dependency hierarchy with respect to their Go libraries and docker images.
+The Submariner projects have a dependency hierarchy with respect to their Go libraries and Docker images.
 Therefore the releases for each individual project must be created in a specific order.

 The Go dependency hierarchy flow is as follows: